kaspanet/rusty-kaspa/bridge/docs/README.md

 `bridge/config.yaml`

-When running from the repository root, pass this full relative path via `--config`.
+When running from the repository root, pass the config path explicitly:

 By default it exposes these Stratum ports: